 Trading Ethereum with Leverage

-As previously mentioned, instruments like the CFD enable crypto traders to boost their market exposure by harnessing the power of leverage.
-For example, let’s assume the current price of Ether is $4,000.
-A news release is pending, causing you to believe Ether will appreciate, reaching $4,500.
+As previously mentioned, instruments like the CFD enable crypto traders to increase their market exposure through leverage.
+For example, let us assume the current price of Ether is $4,000 and a pending news release causes you to believe Ether will appreciate to $4,500.
 Your available balance is $2,000, and you want to purchase 2 ETH using 1:5 leverage.

 Your margin requirement will be 1/5 x $4,000 x 2 = $1,600, or 20% of your total position size ($8,000).
 Assuming Ether rises to $4,500, you will generate $1,000 (500 x 2 ETH) in net profits.
 However, if Ether depreciates by $100 and drops to $3,900, you will lose your entire balance.
 When using leverage, your earnings and losses are calculated based on the total value of your position rather than on the initial margin only.

-Conversely, you can harness leverage to profit from the falling prices of Ether.
+Conversely, you can use leverage to profit from the falling prices of Ether.
 Let’s assume ETH is trading at $4,000, but you have reasons to think the price will drop by $200.
-You buy 2 ETH with 1:5 leverage, so your margin again stands at $1,600 (1/5 x $2,000 x 2 ETH).
+You open a short position of 2 ETH with 1:5 leverage, so your margin again stands at $1,600 (1/5 x $4,000 x 2 ETH).
 If Ether falls to $3,800, your position stands to make $400 (200 x 2 ETH) in profit.
 If the price moves in the opposite direction and Ether appreciates, your short position will again cost you your entire balance.

 What Moves Ethereum Prices?

-Understanding what factors affect Ether price movements is essential for becoming a profitable crypto trader.
-Gaining sufficient market knowledge is all the more important in margin trading where adverse market movements can result in massive losses due to leverage.
+Understanding what factors affect Ether price movements is important for crypto traders.
+Gaining sufficient market knowledge is all the more important in margin trading, where adverse market movements can result in substantial losses due to leverage.
 Microeconomic factors have a lesser impact on the prices of cryptocurrencies like Ether due to their decentralized nature.
-Here are the main drivers of ETH price movements you should take into account.
+The following are the main drivers of ETH price movements to take into account.

 Supply and Demand